hulu88/PMT/README.md

 #### **Prepare Pre-trained Model**

-- You need to download the ImageNet pretrained transformer model [ViT-Base](https://github.com/rwightman/pytorch-image-models/releases/download/v0.1-vitjx/jx_vit_base_p16_224-80ecf9dd.pth).
+- You may need to download the ImageNet pretrained transformer model [ViT-Base](https://github.com/rwightman/pytorch-image-models/releases/download/v0.1-vitjx/jx_vit_base_p16_224-80ecf9dd.pth).

 #### Prepare Training Data
+- You need to define the data path and pre-trained model path in `config.py`.
 - You need to run `python process_sysu.py` to pepare the dataset, the training data will be stored in ".npy" format.

-- You may need mannully define the data path and pre-trained model path in `config.py`.

 ### 4. Training